tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

   - Buy **annuities** for **longevity risk**.
 - Stringing positive experiences one after another doesn’t guarantee fulfillment.
 Invest in experiences with people you love.
 Perform an 80/20 analysis of your calendar on a yearly basis.
 - [die with zero info graphic](./Die-with-Zero-Info-Graphic.jpg)
+- In investing, paence is your biggest virtue.
+You can be a successful investor only if you are patient with your investments.
+- Sentiment and behaviour are your biggest enemies.
+In order to succeed at investing, you must be able to control your emotions and make rational decisions.
+- Trying to predict the future is redundant.
+Instead, you should focus on trying to learn from the past.
+- A successful investment mantra is to buy cheap.
+A better mantra is to buy quality at cheap prices.
+- Always question whether the price that you are paying for an investment is reasonable.
+- Whether in life or in investing, there is no substitute for hard work and discipline.

 # Maximize your positive life experiences.